drewschield/drewschield.github.io/_pages/about.md

 - Sex chromosome evolution

-*Crater and profile photographs on main pages by Blair Perry.*
+*Crater and profile photographs on main pages courtesy of Blair Perry.*